Treak Cliff Cavern: History

 The Old Series is thought to have been discovered in about 1745–50 by miners seeking lead ore, and is known to have been a source of Blue John by the 1750s, at which time it was known as Millers Mine.
 Extraction continued throughout the 19th century, including some opencast working on the hilltop above.
 There is no historical evidence of the caves being shown to the public during this period, though the nearby Blue John Caverns were opened to the public in around 1800 and extended around 1843.

+Writing in The Midland Naturalist in 1878, William Hunt Painter described a visit:

 Demand for fluorspar increased during World War I and much ornamental Blue John was extracted for use as flux in blast furnaces and in the chemical industry.
 In 1921 miners discovered the remains of three human skeletons dated to the Neolithic period in a nearby cave close to the surface.
 A little later, in 1926, miners blasting with explosives discovered an extension to the natural cavern, a section well decorated with stalactites: the New Series.

 Commercial mining ended shortly after 1926 but in the 1930s miners returning to retrieve stored Blue John discovered a new, easier route into the New Series.
 This encouraged the development of the cave as a tourist attraction and the landowner entrusted John Royse, whose father and grandfather had been agents for Blue John, to adapt it for public display.
 It opened to the public at Easter 1935.
 Named sections within the show cave include the Witch's Cave, the Fossil Cave, Aladdin's Cave, Fairyland, the Dream Cave, and the Dome of St Paul's.
 Some of the formations have also been given names, according to their perceived resemblance to other objects, such as the Stork, which forms part of the cavern's corporate logo, and the adjacent Ram's Head, both within the Dream Cave.

 Lost Vein

 In 1945, the management of the cavern was taken over by the Harrison family who still operate it.
 The outgoing tenant John Royse, who was close to retirement, reported he had discovered a significant and previously unknown source of Blue John in the cave.
 Royse intended to return with the 19-year-old Peter Harrison but died before he could describe the location.
 The lost vein, concealed by wooden battens, a piece of carpet, and a layer of clay, was rediscovered in 2013 by John Turner, Peter Harrison's grandson.
-At current rates of extraction, the find is expected to last for at least ten years.
+At current rates of extraction, the find was expected to last for at least ten years.
 The discovery prompted a visit by the BBC's Countryfile programme later that year.